microsoft/vscode-docs/blogs/2020/02/24/custom-data-format.md

 ![Custom Data helloworld](custom-data-helloworld.png)

-You can try this feature by opening the preconfigured [helloworld sample](https://github.com/microsoft/vscode-custom-data/tree/master/samples/helloworld) with VS Code.
-You can edit the HTML/CSS custom data files, in order to add, remove, or refine the definitions of custom entities and fine-tune the language features.
+You can try this feature by opening the preconfigured [Custom Data hello world sample](https://github.com/microsoft/vscode-custom-data/tree/master/samples/helloworld) with VS Code.
+You can edit the HTML/CSS custom data files in order to add, remove, or refine the definitions of custom entities and fine-tune the language features.

 The `html.customData` and `css.customData` settings serve as a good starting point for using Custom Data.
 However, there are other ways to take advantage of Custom Data as well.
 In the following sections, we describe how extension authors can share curated sets of Custom Data or leverage Custom Data to build language support.